snd/hinoki/README.md

 containers are asked in order from first to last.

-instances are added to the container that resolved the factory.
+values are added to the container that resolved the factory.

 factories can depend on dependencies in succeeding containers.

 [see example](example/request.js) ...you get the idea ;-)

 this opens new possibilities for web development - demo application coming soon!

+### scope

 ### logging & debugging